devonfw-tutorials/katacoda-scenarios-dev/135_devon4j-http-rest-client_devon4j-http-rest-client/step8.md

-Once, application builds successfully.
+* Once, application builds successfully.
 Open new terminal by clicking &#34;+&#34;.
-Now, execute below command to navigate into client server.
+* Now, copy below command and paste it in terminal and press enter to navigate into client server.
-`cd devonfw/workspaces/main/httprestclient/server`{{execute T1}}
+&#34;cd devonfw/workspaces/main/httprestclient/server&#34;
+* Now, Copy below command and paste it in terminal and press enter to start the application.
+&#34;devon mvn spring-boot:run&#34;